Cynthia Lamptey: Deputy Special Prosecutor of Ghana

-In January 2018, after the official appointment of Martin Amidu as Ghana's first Special Prosecutor, the Ghanaian media begun publishing the name of Cynthia Lamptey as his deputy.
-Cynthia Lamptey had worked under Martin Amidu when the latter was the substantive Attorney General in the John Atta Mills administration.
+In January 2018, after the official appointment of Martin Amidu as Ghana's first Special Prosecutor, the Ghanaian media began publishing Lamptey's name as his deputy.
+Lamptey had worked under Amidu when the latter was the substantive Attorney General in the John Atta Mills administration.
 The Office of the Special Prosecutor was created by the Nana Addo Dankwa Akuffo-Addo administration in 2017 with the aim of allowing the independent prosecution of politicians and people affiliated with political parties or their members who are deemed as being corrupt.
 Following her nomination, she was appointed, she deputy Special Prosecutor in 2018.
 She then became the first person to be deputy Special Prosecutor of Ghana.
 She now serves as the acting Special Prosecutor of Ghana after the then Special Prosecutor, Martin Amidu he resigned on 16 November 2020.